Compatibility of Fairness and Nash Welfare under Subadditive Valuations: Incompatibility Results

-Next, we show that, for the subadditive class, even if agents have identical valuations, achieving $\EFone$ and better than $\frac{1}{\sqrt{2}}$ approximation to the optimal $\NSW$ is not possible.
-The result also extends to partial and complete $\EFX$ allocations.
-Hence, the following result highlights the limitations of ideas explicitly developed for identical valuations, such as Leximin++ by \cite{PlautR20}.
+{ As shown in Theorem~\ref{theorem:ef1-lowerb}, for subadditive valuations, there exists instances wherein no $\EFone$ allocation achieves $\NSW$ more than half of the of the optimal.
+This section refines the incompatibility to relevant special cases.
+We first show that, even when agents have identical valuations, achieving $\EFone$ with an approximation better than $\frac{1}{\sqrt{2}}$ of the optimal $\NSW$ is not possible.
+This result also extends to partial and complete $\EFX$ allocations.
+Hence, the following result highlights the limitations of approaches explicitly designed for identical valuations, such as Leximin++ by \cite{PlautR20}. }

 \begin{proposition} There exists a fair division instance with identical, subadditive valutions such that no $\EFone$ allocation $\calA$ has Nash social welfare more than $\frac{1}{\sqrt{2}}$ times the optimal, i.e., for every $\EFone$ allocation $\calA$ we have